 About English Learning (EL)

-The mission of the Perry Local Schools English Learning Program is to ensure equal access to standards and school success for English Learners in the state of Ohio.
+The mission of the Perry Local Schools English Learning instruction is to ensure equal access to the learning standards taught.

 What is EL?